niiishaaant/adventofcode-2022/README.md

 # adventofcode-2022

-Attempt at solving every problem given during Advent Of Code 2022
+Attempt at solving every puzzle in Advent Of Code 2022